AhmedAlkh/react-portfolio/README.md

 - Change title that appears in tab
 - Add favicon
 - Animated background
+Added particles js animated background.
+It seemed to work for a moment but then failed.
+No errors appeared.
+Will have to figure out the issue.

 ## Portfolio must include
 - Home/ Intro page